History of Ozarks in Timeline

 1908: Ozark National Forest Creation

-In 1908, President Theodore Roosevelt established the Ozark National Forest, setting aside 917,944 acres across five Arkansas counties for preservation.
+In 1908, President Theodore Roosevelt formally established conservation in the region by creating the Ozark National Forest, preserving 917,944 acres across five Arkansas counties.

-From 1911 multiple smaller lakes have been created by dams in the White River basin.
+From 1911 through 1960, multiple smaller lakes were created by dams in the White River basin for recreational and water management purposes.

 1911: Construction of Powersite Dam

-In 1911, construction began on Powersite Dam on the White River near Branson, Missouri, leading to the impoundment of Lake Taneycomo.
+In 1911, construction began on the Powersite Dam on the White River near Branson, Missouri, leading to the impoundment of Lake Taneycomo.
+This marked the beginning of harnessing Ozarks rivers for electrical power, recreation, and flood control.

-In 1931, Lake of the Ozarks was formed by impounding the Osage River.
+In 1931, the Lake of the Ozarks was formed by impounding the Osage River.

 1938: Flood Control Act

-President Franklin D. Roosevelt signed the Flood Control Act of 1938, leading to the construction of six large flood control dams on the White River and its tributaries.
+President Franklin D. Roosevelt signed the Flood Control Act of 1938, which led to the construction of six large flood control dams on the White River and its tributaries.

 In 1939, Congress established the Mark Twain National Forest at nine sites in Missouri.